whg333/cocos2d-js-ajax-protobuf-nodejs-springmvc/README.md

 # cocos2d-js-ajax-protobuf-nodejs-springmvc
-This example shows how to use cocos2d-js/html-ajax to transfer protocol buffers in HTTP with NodeJS/SpringMVC
+This example shows how to use cocos2d-js/html-ajax to transfer **protocol buffers/json/queryString** in HTTP with NodeJS/SpringMVC

 ## Instructions for NodeJS
 1. Set up dependencies: `npm install`